 The utilities portion of the equation is determined using data provided by the annual American Community Survey conducted by the Bureau of the Census.

 This data is then applied to the formula to determined the actual housing costs for each paygrade and dependency status (with or without dependents.)
-Based upon the changes to the law, the service member then sees 96% (2018) of that calculated amount, dropping to 95% in 2019.
+Based upon the changes to the law, the service member then gets 95% of that calculated amount.

 The Housing Standards